On the Complexity of Finding Second-Best Abductive Explanations: Introduction

 Abduction is also related to the ATMS \cite{dekl-86,reit-dekl-87} and to the set of prime implicates of a propositional formula.
 Indeed, Levesque \cite{leve-89} has proved that ATMS and prime implicates can be used to find the abductive explanations of a literal from a Horn theory.
 As a result, ATMS and algorithms for finding prime implicants of a formula can be seen as algorithms that solve the problem of abduction; moreover, finding the prime implicates can be seen as a preprocessing phase.
 Kernel resolution \cite{delv-99} exploits the particular literals of the observation to drive the clause generation process.
 Using this algorithm, Del Val has been able to derive upper bounds on the number of generated clauses, and to prove that some restricted classes of abduction problems are polynomial \cite{delv-00,delv-00-b}.

-Contrarily to deduction, abduction is driven by heuristics to best explain the given observations.
-This means that even if the best possible solution to a given problem is found, there is no warranty that it represent the actual state of the domain.
+Contrarily to deduction, abduction is driven by heuristic principles to best explain the given observations.
+This means that even if the best possible solution to a given problem is found, there is no warranty that it represents the actual state.
 As an example, a light bulb may not turn on because it is broken, but also because a complex set of circumstances caused a black out in the whole town; while the first explanation is more likely and should therefore be the preferred solution to the corresponding abduction problem, it may still be wrong.
 Therefore, it may make sense not to stop at the first explanation, or even at the set of all possible best explanations, but continue the search for other, less likely solutions.

+Other works studied the complexity of finding a solution for a problem of abduction~\citeyear{selm-leve-90,selm-leve-96,byla-etal-89,byla-etal-91,eite-gott-95-a,crei-zanu-06,crei-schm-thom-12,nord-zanu-08}; this one considers the problem of finding {\em another} solution once some other ones have been found.
+The difference is that: